VivekChugh/profille/project_Video_QoS.md

 ### Project Overview: Video QoS benchmarking System

-As a software engineer, I developed a system for an IPTV Set-Top Box that monitors the performance of the video decoder in real-time.
+A system for an IPTV Set-Top Box that monitors the performance of the video decoder in real-time.
 The goal was to evaluate the **user's perceived quality** of the video stream based on decoder performance metrics.
 This software was implemented in **C and C++** on an **embedded Linux platform**.

 ---